dustinpfister/blog_posts/_posts/lodash_sortby.md

 ## 4 - Conclusion

 That will be it for now when it comes to the lodash sort by method as well as various other lodash features that I have covered in this content.
 If you enjoyed this post you might want to check out my [main post on lodash](/2019/02/15/lodash) in general, or maybe one of my [many other lodash posts](/categories/lodash/).
+However these days as of the last time I edited this post at least I have been sinking a whole lot of time improving the quality of my various posts on vanilla javaScript related topics so with that said there is checking out my [main postson vanilla javaScript project examples](/2021/04/02/js-javascript-example/).